viezel/dashboard.spatie.be/readme.md

 This repo contains a forked version of [Spatie Dashboard package](https://github.com/spatie/dashboard.spatie.be)

+## Two Dashboards

+This shows how to use two dashboards at the same time.

+* yoururl.com
+* yoururl.com/sales

 ## New Components

 * New Relic Server list
+* New Relic Throughput graph
 * GitLab Builds
-* Wunderlist tasks
+* Wunderlist Tasks
-* Bugsnag errors
+* Bugsnag Errors
+* Zoho CRM events and potentials

 ### Component: New Relic Server list